Agent00049/FBM-134/README.md

 * apt install python3 && pip3 install requests
 * python3 -m pip install --upgrade pip
 * git clone https://github.com/byindosecurity/FBM-134.git
-* Then if you have cd FBM-134 and python Da-Bomb.py
+* Then if you have cd FBM-134 and python Da-Bomb
-* Enter your operating system name to install
 * And if you have successfully installed, please type `chmod + x console`
-* Then After That Type `. / Console` And Enter!
+* Then After That Type `./Console` And Enter!

 ***